dadaismee/phd_thesis/manuscript/02_correlation_as_core_problem.md

 affiliation: HSE University
 abstract:
 keywords: Social ontology, evolutionary game theory
+header-includes:
+  - \usepackage{pgfplots}
 ---

 # Evolutionary stable correlation as a core problem of social ontology

 ## Introduction
 In this paper, I argue that the emergence of evolutionary stable correlation is the core issue of naturalistic social ontology.
 According to rules-in-equilibria theory, social institutions are the central unit of social ontology [@guala2016b], and coordination is its main mechanism rooted in evolution [@shevchenko2023].
-As institutions are normatively-driven self-sustaining behavioral regularities designed to solve coordination problems [@aoki2007], they share many features with 'animal conventions' that help animals solve coordination problems and maintain stable relationships [@hindriks2015].
+As institutions are normatively-driven self-sustaining behavioral regularities designed to solve coordination problems [@lewis2008; @aoki2007], they share many features with 'animal conventions' that help animals solve coordination problems and maintain stable relationships [@hindriks2015].
 Consequently, understanding the emergence of social institutions requires an examination of the evolutionary mechanisms that enable correlation of strategies with normative force as a key characteristic.

 To expand, let us first look at Guala's [-@guala2016b] argument that has the following logic:

 1. social institutions are backed not by constitutive rules of the form "X counts as Y in (the context of) C", like in Searle [-@searle1995],[^1] but by regulative rules of the form "do X if Y"
 2. from a game-theoretic point of view, regulative rules can be seen as agents' strategies that comprise a *correlated equilibrium*[^2]
 3. constitutive rules are linguistically transformed regulative rules with added theoretical term that represents a certain equilibrium
-4. at the same time, many animal species including baboons, lions, swallowtails, and others exhibit behavioral patterns describable in the form of correlated equilibrium, as well [@maynardsmith1982]
+4. at the same time, many animal species including baboons, lions, swallowtails, and others exhibit behavioral patterns describable in the form similar to correlated equilibrium [@maynardsmith1982]
 5. despite the similarity of mathematical representation, the cases of 'animal conventions' and human social institutions differ in scope of actionable signals.
 Building on Sterelny [-@sterelny2003], Guala puts for forward an idea that humans can invent and follow new rules, whereas animals are bound to genetically inherited sets of behavioral responses
 6. the arbitrariness of rules that humans can invent and follow is grounded in and ontologically depends on shared representations of a given community
 7. put differently, the difference in scope of actionable signals between animals and humans can be explained by humans having social epistemology that grounds social ontology.